 Even if a crime does not result in significant jail time, even a misdemeanor level theft conviction can be problematic in completing background checks or obtaining professional licensing or security clearances.
-However, hope is not lost if you are facing theft charges in Chandler, Phoenix, Mesa, or other cities in central Arizona.
+However, hope is not lost if you are facing theft charges in Gilbert, Phoenix, Mesa, or other cities in central Arizona.
 A theft defense attorney can help you comprehend your legal rights and options to deal with your charges, including negotiating with the assigned prosecutors in the case working hard to get your charges dismissed or reduced.

 Arizona Theft Laws

 Under Arizona Revised Statutes § 13-1802, theft is the willing and knowing act of depriving someone of their property and controlling that property with the intent to deny the owner of it.
 Other examples of theft include: